 The manufacturing industry poses innumerable hazards for workers.

-From heavy machinery, exposure to sparks, toxic chemicals, repetitive motions, and intense heat, there are many hazards in manufacturing workplaces that cause injury to workers.
+From heavy machinery, exposure to sparks, toxic chemicals, repetitive motions, and intense heat, many hazards in manufacturing workplaces cause injury to workers.
 According to the Bureau of Labor Statistics (BLS), in 2011, the manufacturing industry accounted for over 30 percent of all occupational illness cases, which is one of the highest injury rates across all industries in the U.S. During the same period, 129,000 workers in the manufacturing sector suffered non-fatal injuries and another 4,600 were killed due to workplace injuries.

 Injuries Sustained by Manufacturing Workers

-- Eye injuries – Almost 52 percent of all eye injuries reported originated from either the manufacturing or retail industries.
-Common eye injuries include scratches, abrasions, and foreign bodies including chips and splinters.
+- Eye injuries – Almost 52 percent of all eye injuries reported originated from manufacturing or retail industries.
+Common eye injuries include scratches, abrasions, and foreign bodies, including chips and splinters.

-- Crushing injuries – In the manufacturing industry, crushing injuries are quite common because body parts can get crushed by tools or in heavy machinery.
+- Crushing injuries – In the manufacturing industry, crushing injuries are quite common because body parts can be crushed by tools or heavy machinery.
 Finger and hand injuries are the most common.

 - Back injuries – Lifting and carrying heavy objects, slip and falls, and falling off scaffolding or a ladder are causes of back injuries.